Flyfoxs/car_track_prediction/tips.md

 * Group remaining address by long gap
 * cal speed, then label the tracking type
 * Len of the holiday
 * Remain of the holiday
-* start_zone far from the home
+* Reduce the start_zone far from the home and low frequency

 # Classfy
 * Top 10 multiple class:DC Tree